Overview

 Important:

-Make certain that the number sign (#does not precede SELINUX=disabled.
-If a # precedes this configuration option, the system ignores the option.
+precedes this configuration option, the system ignores the option.

 Warning:

-• To run cPanel & WHM on your server, SELinux must remain disabled.
+- To run cPanel & WHM on your server, SELinux must remain disabled.

-• While cPanel & WHM can function with SELinux in permissive mode, we recommend that you do not use it.
+mode does not allow cPanel & WHM to function properly.
+For more information about SELinux modes, read the SELinux Mode documentation. - While cPanel & WHM can function with SELinux in permissive mode, we recommend that you do not use it.
 Permissive mode generates a large number of log entries.

-• To check the status of SELinux on your server, run the sestatus command.
+- To check the status of SELinux on your server, run theÂ

-• Do not transfer the SELinux configuration file between computers.
+- Do not transfer the SELinux configuration file between computers.
 It may destroy the file’s integrity.

 Perl installation

 Perl must exist on your server before the installation script for cPanel & WHM can run successfully.
-If Perl does not exist during installation, the cPanel & WHM installer attempts to install Perl via the yum -y install perl command.
+If Perl does not exist during installation, the cPanel & WHM installer attempts to install Perl via the yum -y install perl

-• If you see errors during this step of the installation process, read cpanel Troubleshoot Your Installation documentation.
+- If you see errors during this step of the installation process, read cpanel Troubleshoot Your Installation documentation.

-• For more information about Perl on your server, and which versions of Perl ship with specific operating systems, read cpanel Guide to Perl in cPanel & WHM documentation. cPanel & WHM servers use multiple Perl environments.
+- For more information about Perl on your server, and which versions of Perl ship with specific operating systems, read cpanel Guide to Perl in cPanel & WHM documentation. cPanel & WHM servers use multiple Perl environments.

 Note: